 Please notify the school office immediately with any changes of address, telephone numbers (home, business and/or cell), email address or emergency contact numbers.
 It is critical that we have a current record of contact information on file so we can reach you or other emergency contacts.
 Please also be sure to provide us with a current copy of any custody agreements.

 We know that the success of your student is dependent on a strong partnership between families and the CBE.
 If you have a concern, it can usually be addressed at the classroom level.
 Your first step is to arrange to speak privately with your child’s teacher.
 If you feel your issue is still unresolved, please contact your principal.
 If you and the school are unable to find a resolution, please see our Concerns & Complaints page for additional information, including the process to contact your Area Director.

-In addition, if you want to receive any text messages from our school or The Calgary Board of Education, please opt-in for texts.
-Use your cell phone to text the word
+In addition, to receive any text messages from our school or the Calgary Board of Education, please opt in for texts.
+Use the cell phone on file with the school to text the word

 YES to the six-digit number 724665.